Bear attacks 10-year-old in grandparents' Connecticut backyard, tries to drag him away before being fatally shot

 In August, a couple caught a hungry black bear helping itself to a meal inside their Connecticut home.

-Black bears are becoming increasingly common in Connecticut as the population continues to grow and expand, according to the state's Department of Energy and Environmental Protection.
+Black bears are becoming increasingly common in Connecticut as the population continues to grow and expand, according to the DEEP.
 In 2019, approximately 7,300 bear sightings from 150 of the state's 169 towns were reported to the agency's wildlife division.

 for more features.